sunshinepowertronics/Electron_ICMS/README.md

-# ICMS – Industrial Control and Security Management
+# ICMS –  Industrial Cooling and Monitoring System

 Desktop app built with Electron, Vite, and React.